laure-sterne/laure-sterne/README.md

 # 👋 Hi and nice to meet you!

-I’m @laure-sterne, a backend developer from France.
+I’m @laure-sterne, a backend developer from France. <br>
-Multipurpose and curious, I learn quickly and I appreciate expanding my knowledge!
-Indeed, after a Bachelor's Degree in Publishing and a 3rd year in Digital Project Manager Bachelor, I moved into the developement because I like the creative side of this domain 😁
-Thus, I wish to become **a fullstack developer** and ideally work in a company where I can be versatile and learn every day 🤩
+After switching to tech from a career in publishing, I found web development to be the perfect balance between creativity and technical requirements.
+Trained at Ada Tech School through intensive project-based learning (two-week sprints, multiple languages), I quickly developed my agility and adaptability—essential soft skills in constantly changing environments. <br>
+I wish to contribute to impactful projects where code quality and product culture come together!

-## Hard skills
+## 🧰 Hard skills

 ### Languages